-OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back BBBEE No readymade BBBEE partners available in the District Establishment of a warehouse/register of black partners.
+OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back BBBEE available in the District Establishment of a warehouse/register of black partners.
 Forming Section 21 Company to access funds to form BEE partnerships.
-No Progress Agricultural land No value add interventions such as processing Development or Review of an LED Plan identifying value add interventions The LED Plan was developed and incorporated on the 2008/09 IDP.
-During the 2007/08 Financial Year, UThukela also undertook a study on the Operationalization of LED plans across the District.
+No Progress Agricultural land Development or Review of an LED Plan identifying value add interventions The LED Plan was developed and incorporated on the 2008/ 09 IDP.
+During the 2007/ 08 Financial Year, UThukela also undertook a study on the Operationalization of LED plans across the District.
 The study was completed with business plans that were packaged for sourcing funds for improving Agricultural output in areas with potential within UThukela.
 LM were involved in the process.
 Currently the DM is in the process of updating the LED plan using the funding from DED.
-High levels of poverty Inception of a district wide Poverty alleviation plan The district is involved in a lot of flagship projects and is also involved on war on poverty to reduce the high level of poverty which is 58% Lack of information Proposal for a news Bulletin mainly focusing on Economic Development UThukela is utilising the newsletter that comes on quarterly basis.
+Inception of a district wide Poverty alleviation plan The district is involved in a lot of flagship projects and is also involved on war on poverty to reduce the high level of poverty which is 58% Proposal for a news Bulletin mainly focusing on Economic Development UThukela is utilising the newsletter that comes on quarterly basis.
 They also approached a local newspaper (Herald) for the publication of LED issues.
-Diversity of institutions Lack of engagement and seeing things beyond political and Sector differences.
-Political Fragmentation of municipalities Establishment of uThukela Growth Coalition.
+Diversity of institutions things beyond political and Sector Establishment of uThukela Growth Coalition.
 Operational IGR Forum IGR exists and is fully functional and all local municipalities have signed the protocol agreement There are unexploited assets in the large dams, the undeveloped areas in the mountains, rivers and other natural environments Limited Tourism Activity Develop Comprehensive Tourism marketing plan The service provider has been appointed to undertake the development of the Tourism Marketing Strategy and Investment Plan for UThukela District.